CollActionteam/collaction_cms/README.md

 :warning: **Considerations**

-It has been reported some memory problems because flutter appears to generate files in `.../Local/AppData/Temp` folder when running on chrome `flutter run -d chrome` .
-So from time to time is recommended to check that folder if there is presence of `flutter_tools` folders and erase them.
+It has been reported some memory problems because Flutter appears to generate files in `.../Local/AppData/Temp` folder when running on Chrome `flutter run -d chrome` .
+Therefore it is recommended to check that folder for the presence of `flutter_tools` folders and erase them.